beheddin/shopping_cart-react/README.md

-# shopping_cart-react
+# shopping_cart-react (EN)
-app description: a simple shopping cart app that runs on your web browser and that I made using ReactJS. it contains counters with an increment button, a decrement button, and a delete button. it also contains a navbar that shows the number of counters that have a value strictly positive.
+app description: a simple shopping cart app that runs on your web browser and that I made using ReactJS. it contains counters with an increment button, a decrement button, and a delete button. it also contains a reset button to reset all counters to zero and a navbar that shows the number of counters that have a strictly positive value.

-here are the steps to make this React app works:
+here are the steps to make this React app runs in your web browser:
 1. I used VSCode (Visual Studio Code) as a code editor. so if you don't have it, go to this link and install it: https://code.visualstudio.com/